 The days start at 9.30am and continue into the evening, with exact timings being dependent on group size and other factors.
 Training days can be very long - your trainers will do everything possible to make training run on time, but please don't plan anything for the evenings of your training days, just in case!

 In addition to the full days, there will be a few short (about one hour) meetings before training starts and between training days to cover certain topics in detail, but these are flexibly arranged with your trainers at a convenient time for you.

 Training can be tiring and some of the topics that come up many volunteers find difficult, but we make sure that there is plenty of support on hand every day and most of our volunteers find the training rewarding and engaging.

 Trainees who are accepted as volunteers will be asked to attend an office induction session and commit to a minimum of two shifts per term, of course arranged at times that are convenient for you (though this requirement can be waived during difficult terms).
 Please consider whether you will be able to keep these commitments before signing up to train.

 If you have any questions about training to be a listening volunteer, please direct them to the TOs (Training Officers) at [email protected].

 The PFO team is responsible for putting Nightline's publicity strategy into practice.
-We're looking to recruit volunteers for PFO in a number of areas — if you volunteer, you can specialise or do a variety of different things.
+We recruit volunteers for PFO in a number of areas — if you volunteer, you can specialise or do a variety of different things.